starknet-io/starknet.js/www/docs/guides/define_call_message.md

 Cairo has 2 versions, involving 2 types of data:

 - **Cairo 0**: here, everything is felt, an integer on 251 bits.
-  Available: array, struct, tuple, named tuple, a mix of these elements.
+  Available: array, struct, tuple, named tuple, or a mix of these elements.
 - **Cairo 1**: with plethora of literal types: u8, u16, u32, usize, u64, u128, felt252, u256, bool, address.
-  Available: array, struct, tuple, a mix of these elements.
+  Available: array, struct, tuple, or a mix of these elements.

 Starknet.js is compatible with both versions.

 ### Starknet

-Starknet is waiting a list of felts, and answers with the same format.
+Starknet is waiting for a list of felts, and answers with the same format.

 ### Javascript / Typescript

-These types does not exist in JS/TS - you have Number, bigInt, string, array, objects... and types defined in libraries.
+These types do not exist in JS/TS - you have Number, bigInt, string, array, objects... and types defined in libraries.

 In Starknet.js, it's a bit ... complicated: you have the BigNumberish type and it can include:

-- String representing a number: "123", "0xabc2"
+- String (representing a number): "123", "0xabc2"
 - Number (max 53 bits): 123
 - BigInt (max 255 bits): 12345612345n